 SAP FICO Tutorial : Free SAP FI Training

-SAP FICO tutorial – Learn how to implement and configure SAP FI (Financial Accounting) and SAP CO (Controlling) module step by step with real time project scenarios and issues.
+SAP FICO tutorial – Free SAP FI & SAP CO training tutorials, learn how to implement and configure SAP FI (Financial Accounting) and SAP CO (Controlling) module step by step with real time project scenarios and issues.
 This SAP FICO training tutorials are designed for all beginning and professionals learners that helps to boost your knowledge on SAP FICO module.

 SAP FICO stand for Financial Accounting and Controlling, it is one of the important module of SAP R/3 system that handles all the financial activities of an organization.
 SAP FI module maintains the day to day financial transactions on real time basis and generates the reports for external purpose.
 SAP CO module is used for organizational internal reporting purpose and provides the information for the management for effective decision making.